 Interest in Nixie tube clocks has gained momentum in recent years with modern designs paired with new old stock (NOS) tubes from the ex Soviet block or Mullard – Philips nearer home.
 You may be interested in the history of the first Nixie digital clocks or at least the first available in the United Kingdom back in the nineteen sixties…

-The black cased Digicron model below went on sale in 1965 and offered both 12h and 24h digital display.
-Consuming 25 watts the clock used the 50Hz mains supply as a frequency source – common for most synchronous electro-mechanical clocks of the period.
-Originally priced at £90, this was an expensive clock and provided a space-age style for the time.
-There was also a six digit version made to show seconds that cost a little more.
-The design utilised Mullard ZM series nixie tubes for the display along with GTE trigger tubes for the decade counters.
-Like nixies, trigger tubes also used neon gas to strike as tetrodes having an anode, auxiliary cathode, trigger, and cathode.
-With suitable voltages, two red glows are maintained in the tube, one between the anode and auxiliary cathode and the other between the trigger and cathode.
-Trigger tubes could suffer from reliability problems though and any mains interference could add the odd minute or hour to an otherwise accurate display.
+The black cased Digicron model, pictured below, went on sale in 1965 and offered both 12 and 24 hour digital time displays.
+Consuming 25 watts, the clock used the 50Hz mains supply as a frequency source – common for most synchronous electro-mechanical clocks of the period.
+Originally priced at £90, this was an expensive clock and provided a space-age style for the home at the time.
+Darang also produced a six digit version to display seconds that cost a little more.

 Darang Black Perspex Nixie Clock